South Africa: Community Health and Social Policy

 (ISPR 3000 / 4 credits / 120 class hours)

 Conducted in Durban or in another approved location appropriate to the project.
-Sample topic areas: prenatal health care; sociological consequences of HIV/AIDS; public health education campaigns; sustainable development and health care; local attitudes about access to health care facilities; indigenous healing practices; music and its effects on HIV-positive South Africans; mental health issues and available health care; reproductive health in rural South Africa.
+Sample topic areas: sociological consequences of HIV/AIDS; a historical review of food security and nutrition programs in a community-based NGO; public health education campaigns; African refugees’ and asylum seekers’ access to health service; analysis of the proposed National Health Insurance scheme; sustainable development and healthcare; local attitudes about access to healthcare facilities; indigenous healing practices.

 View Student Evaluations for this program: